SilentAlice/dotfiles/README.md

 SilentAlice's dotfile

-Each branch is a config
+Modify .gitconfig and copy it to your ~/

-To use it, clone specific branch:
+smtp config is used for `git send-email`, You need to install this first

 ```
-git clone --single-branch -b configname https://github.com/SilentAlice/dotfiles ~/.configname
+git clone --single-branch -b configname https://github.com/SilentAlice/dotfiles
-cd ~/.configname
+cd dotfiles
-cp .confignamerc ~/
+cp .gitconfig ~/
 ```